List of The Stand characters: Major Len Creighton†

 Creighton is General Starkey's friend and right-hand man; he periodically updates Starkey on the situation.
 He assumes command of the containment operation after Starkey's removal and subsequent suicide.
-The character is last heard speaking to an army officer via radio in Los Angeles; it's unknown whether he survives the superflu or the chaos that follows.
+The character is last heard speaking to an army officer via radio in Los Angeles, but it is unknown whether he survives the superflu or the chaos that follows.

-† This character is named Len Carsleigh in pre-1990 editions of The Stand.
+† This character is named Len Carsleigh in pre-1990 editions of the novel and in the 1994 miniseries.

 In the 1994 miniseries, Carsleigh is played by Robert Knott.
 The character does not appear in the 2020 miniseries.

 Boulder

 Mother Abagail

 Abagail Freemantle, also known as Mother Abagail, leads the good survivors of the Captain Trips plague and claims to be a prophet of God.
-She is 108 years old and lives in a farmhouse near Hemingford Home, Nebraska, well known in her pre-superflu community for surviving decades of vicious racism and voting for Republicans in every election she had ever seen.
+She is 108 years old and lives in a farmhouse near Hemingford Home, Nebraska.

 Born in 1882 to freed slaves from South Carolina, Abagail outlived three husbands and all her seven children.
 She is one of the 0.6% of the population that is immune to the superflu and initially appears to some of the plague survivors in their dreams, drawing them to her farmhouse, just as Randall Flagg (also known as the "Dark Man" and the "Walking Man") draws the evil survivors to his settlement in Las Vegas.
 She and her followers make their way towards Boulder, Colorado where they establish the "Boulder Free Zone" government.

 Abagail receives prophetic visions from God, which end when she believes she has sinned due to pride and goes into exile in the wilderness.
-She later regains her ability and returns to the Boulder Free Zone in time to inadvertently save most of the Free Zone Committee from Harold Lauder's assassination attempt.
+She later regains her ability and returns to the Boulder Free Zone.
+The timing of her arrival saves most of the Free Zone Committee from Harold Lauder's assassination attempt.
 On her deathbed, she shares one final vision: four men from the committee will travel to the West coast to confront Flagg.
 She makes no prediction as to what will occur, only that one will fall before arriving in Las Vegas, while the remainder will be brought before Flagg.
 Mother Abagail dies shortly after revealing this prophecy.

 In the 1994 miniseries, Mother Abagail was portrayed by Ruby Dee, and is described as being 106 years old.
 In the 2020 miniseries, she was portrayed by Whoopi Goldberg, who had previously turned the role down in 1994.
 The 2020 miniseries also features a young girl portrayed by Kendall Joy Hall who is implied to be the spirit of Mother Abagail.

+Salon and Gizmodo criticized Mother Abagail for being an example of the Magical Negro stereotype, a black character with magic powers whose sole purpose is to help the white protagonists.